acmbpdc/git-guide/docs/workshop.md

 <br>Follow the steps given in the README, create and checkout a new branch in your clone to start working on the code you want to add.

 - **Step 4**
-<br>Make all the changes you should into that branch.
+<br>Add the file into that branch naming it with the format provided.

 - **Step 5**
-<br>Once done making changes, commit the changes.
+<br>Once done making changes, add and commit the changes.

 - **Step 6**
-<br>Once all the commits are made, you can now `push` the changes into your fork, in the remote.
+<br>Once all the commits are made, you can now `push` the changes to your fork, in the remote.

 - **Step 7**
 <br>You can now create a pull request from your fork, on your remote (*GitHub*), onto the actual repository.
-Open the fork on GitHub and click on the `Pull Requests` tab and then `New Pull Request`.
+Open the fork url on GitHub and click on the `Pull Requests` tab and then `New Pull Request`.
 You may also use the prompt on screen:

     - Click on `Compare & pull request`.
     - Create a pull request.